hakaru-dev/hakaru/docs/internals/transforms.md

 4. Common subexpression elimination
 5. Pruning of dead binders
 6. Uniquification of variables (for the C backend)
+7. Constant Propagation

 Each pass is described in more detail below.

 ### A-normalization

 Found in `Language.Hakaru.Syntax.ANF`

+See **The Essence of Compiling with Continuations by Flannigan, Sabry, Duba, and Felleisen**

 A-normalization converts expressions into *administrative normal form* (ANF).
 This ensures that all intermediate values are named and all arguments to